lucasrcosta/facebook-js-ads-sdk/README.md

 Once instantiated, the Api object be refered by the Graph objects.
 You can also directly assign an Api instance to an object, which enables using different tokens.

+#### Debugging

+A `FacebookAdsApi` objedt offers a debbuging mode that will log all requests.
+To enable it just call `api.setDebug(true)` on an API instance.

 ### Facebook Objects

 The currently supported objects are located in 'src/objects'.
-If the one need is not available you may add it and make a Pull Request, or ask for it in the Issues if you can't.
+If the object need is not available or it doesn't posses a method you want you may add it and make a Pull Request, or ask for it in the Issues if you can't.

 ```javascript
 // instantiating an object